-We’ve all got enemies, frenemies, or people we would rather not spend time with.
-What about people are you just acquaintances with them?
+We all have enemies, frenemies, or people we would rather not spend time with.
+What about people you are just acquaintances with?
 Maybe you’ve connected on Facebook even though you haven’t talked for years.
-Now days our “friend” circles are getting larger and larger.
+Nowadays our “friend” circles are getting larger and larger.
 The people we connect with has grown leaps and bounds with our connections on the internet.
 The IC family is just that, my family, and I love you all.

 Dear Aunt Claire,

 By now you know that Blake and I are deeply in love and celebrating that by getting married this August.
 Unfortunately, space is limited and since we’ve never been incredibly close, you will not be invited to attend.

 The reason for this anti-invite is so you know your invite did not get lost in the mail but rather that no invite is going to be coming.
 We know you’ll understand and wish us well on our marriage and life of happiness together.

 With Love (but not too much love), Teresa and Blake